The Kandji team is excited to announce Auto Apps, a library of applications that Kandji pre-packages, hosts, and automatically patches.

 With Auto Apps, you can also have peace of mind that your end users won’t be disrupted by unnecessary or confusing user approval requests.
 Every single Auto App includes:

-- Notification whitelisting: Enables a silent install without the user being notified
+- Allow notifications: Enables a silent install without the user being notified

-- Kernel Extension (KEXT) whitelisting: Ensures users will not receive prompts to approve Kernel Extension access
+- Allow Kernel Extensions (KEXTs): Ensures users will not receive prompts to approve Kernel Extension access

 - PPPC (Privacy Preferences Policy Control Profile): Lets apps access protected user and system resources without the user being prompted to approve the action